m-marc/m-marc/README.md

 ### I'm a frontend developer from Moscow.

-- 🌱 I’m currently learning Shopify theme/app development.
+- 🌱 I’m currently learning VueJS & Shopify theme/app development.
 - 📫 I’m looking to relocate to Japan next year or sooner if you have an offer for me 😄.

 ### 📩 Contact with me: